thomasboyt/newts/README.md

 ## todos

+- [ ] throw 400 or 422 errors for validation errors
+  - [ ] come up with nice json format for these errors
+  - [ ] potentially figure out how to extend nice format to json/json-schema?
 - [ ] add tests
 - [ ] add json body parsing
 - [ ] consider using json schema + generated interfaces for json validation